ATOMNFT/CM-Box/README.md

 ## GPS Functionality

-- **🛰 GPS is enabled on builds not labled (NoGPS) in the flasher tool and it is fully operational through the 4-pin connector located near the MicroUSB port of the CYD module.**
+- **🛰 GPS is enabled on builds not labeled (NoGPS) in the flasher tool and it is fully operational through the 4-pin connector located near the MicroUSB port of the CYD module.**
 <br>
 Check <a href=https://github.com/justcallmekoko/ESP32Marauder/wiki/gps-modification>HERE</a> for details on supported GPS hardware.